 New research links learned helplessness with environmental inaction

-The researchers measured self-reports of concern for the environment, along with different measures of pro-environmental actions: They asked about self-reported conservation behaviors like recycling, and turning lights off.
-Because individuals may inflate their own reporting of these behaviors, researchers also measured real-time behaviors.
+The researchers measured self-reports of concern for the environment, along with different measures of pro-environmental actions: They asked about self-reported conservation behaviours like recycling, and turning lights off.
+Because individuals may inflate their own reporting of these behaviours, researchers also measured real-time behaviours.
 At the end of the survey participants were given the option to keep or to donate the $5 they were paid for the study to a well-known environmental organization.
 Participants were also given the opportunity to sign up to join a fictitious on-campus environmental student organization.